Statistical Complexity of Heterogeneous Geometric Networks: Discussion

-In the resuts of HC among the 20 large real-world networks some patterns appear.
+In the results of NHC among the 20 large real-world networks some patterns appear.
 The general trends among the three groups of networks we have (6 twitch networks, 4 protein networks, 5 physics collaboration networks) indicate that the twitch networks tend to have highest complexity, while protein networks have fairly high complexity and physics collaboration networks have low complexity.
 The power grid having the lowest complexity can be expected as it is a network with high geometrical constraints and we might expect some specific universal design principles in its construction.
-On the other hand, online social networks of twitch are largely free from geometrical constraints and may reflect the diversity of social relationships.
+On the other hand, online social networks of twitch are largely free from geometrical constraints (although will still have a latent similarity space, but this can be of arbitrarily large dimension) and may reflect the diversity of social relationships.
 However, sample sizes would need to be increased to provide stronger evidence for any such generalisations.

-The results from the attachment mechanism experiments showed that explanations for the positive relationship between density and hierarchical complexity were not the result of preferential attachment mechanisms for hierarchy or similarity of nodes, nor the combination of the two.
-This shows us that the increase in HC with respect to density is not a trivial observation.
-Going further, it points towards a preference of real-world networks towards complexity in novel attachments.
+The results from the link growth mechanism experiments showed that explanations for the positive relationship between density and NHC were not given by link growth mechanisms for popularity or similarity of nodes separately, but again the combination of the two.
+It indicates that growth of statistical complexity requires a trade-off of randomness and determinism.
+Too much randomness and no structure is developed.
+Too little randomness and the structure becomes too rigid.
+It also highlights how real-world networks may naturally grow to develop higher statistical complexity simply through nodes more likely to (but not with certainty)) form links with nodes with a lot of common neighbours.
+It also highlights some amount of futility in trying to ever perfectly predict links-- there is randomness in connectivity, and in fact networks may well benefit from that randomness in breaking rigidity of patterns and becoming more diverse.

-We leave as a conjecture that normalised HC is bounded above by 1, or potentially lower given that we saw no single value of normalised HC pass beyond 0.5.
-Disproving this conjecture may be the relatively simpler task of the construction of an obscure class of graphs for which this measure tends to infinity with increasing $n$, for example.
-Proving the conjecture, on the other hand, would require proving that no such possible class of graphs exists.
-We are satisfied by experiments that for almost all cases of interest, this measure is a satisfying normalisation of hierarchical complexity to network size and density.